 - Approved winter tires allow for 2% discount off most coverages

 - Increasing collision deductible from $500 to $1000 provides a 15% discount

 - Increasing collision deductible from $500 to $2500 provides a 26% discount

 What affects the cost of car insurance?

-- Who drives your vehicle – due to their inexperience, younger or newly licenced drivers normally pay more than experienced drivers.
+- Who drives your vehicle – Due to their inexperience, younger or newly licensed drivers normally pay more than experienced drivers.

 Doesn’t everyone get the same insurance policy?

 While the policy itself is standardized in Ontario, your coverage options are numerous.
 Contact your Heartland agent or broker for advice on what coverage best suits your needs.

 What is the difference between personal (car) insurance and business (commercial automobile) insurance?